biga-ahk/biga.ahk/src/object/omit.md

-The opposite of `A.pick`; this method creates an object composed of the own and inherited enumerable property paths of object that are not omitted.
+The opposite of [A.pick](/?id=pick); this method creates an object composed of the own and inherited enumerable property paths of object that are not omitted.

 ## Arguments